-Sonic 3 Onwards the Speed Boosters were more abundant, say, in Carnival Night - There are tons of them!
+Sonic 3 Onward the Speed Boosters were more abundant.
+Say, in Carnival Night - There are tons of them!
 But after each segment of speed you have a lot to make up for with platforming! (and in this particular case - lots of it!)
-One of the intresting things to take close notice is how Momentum level design always prevails over boosters as boosters were applied only ever so often which - in contrast made them fun!
+One of the interesting things to take close notice is how Momentum level design always prevails over boosters as boosters were applied only ever so often which - in contrast made them fun!
 Carnival Night's also a very dragging level unless you have mastered all of the shortcuts, so the boosters do feel like they had the purpose of making the level feel more fluid and to balance things out.

 Everyone enjoys a section of speed, but only if it isn't spread throughout the entire level!
-The constant fast pace, platforming, with a lot of explorability is what made this one of my favourite levels.
+The constant fast pace, platforming, with a lot of explorability is what turned this into a very memorable level.

 Level Design, Platforming and Speed

-Definitely the 3 ingredients to Success, as the Youtube username NickonAquaMagna2 said himself.
+Definitely the 3 ingredients to Success, as Youtuber NickonAquaMagna2 said himself.

 In Launch Base at the end of Act1 the boosters are quite fun, if you notice carefully, you can use them to do all kind of wacky things!
 Like rolling uphill, and if you time your jumps correctly you will even carry all that momentum forth and make some pretty massive jumps!

 So, can we come to the conclusion that Speed Boosters should have another purpose?
 All they seem to do is transport you from A to B without any Setback.
 They are there for you to use and abuse.

 I recon reading from someone who said that if they implemented speed boosters in such a way you have to think wisely about using them.
 If they were to send you towards a longer path, you would want to skip them in order to go thought the shorter path.